deepin-community/pillow/docs/reference/ImageDraw.rst

     :param xy: Sequence of either 2-tuples like ``[(x, y), (x, y), ...]`` or numeric values like ``[x, y, x, y, ...]``.
+    :param fill: Color to use for the fill.
     :param outline: Color to use for the outline.
-    :param fill: Color to use for the fill.
+    :param width: The line width, in pixels.

 .. py:method:: ImageDraw.regular_polygon(bounding_circle, n_sides, rotation=0, fill=None, outline=None)